-Intelligent automation combines robotic process automation (RPA), artificial intelligence (AI), analytics, data, and more to create an end–to-end process that can learn and adapt on its own.
-Organizations that have already moved beyond piloting intelligent automation achieved an average cost reduction of 32%, according to Deloitte’s most recent automation survey.
+Intelligent automation combines robotic process automation (RPA), artificial intelligence (AI), analytics, data, and more to create an end–to–end process that can learn and adapt on its own.
+Organisations that have already moved beyond piloting intelligent automation achieved an average cost reduction of 32%, according to Deloitte’s most recent automation survey.

 Here we’ll cover how you can cross that chasm, and how your business benefits once you do.

 Two-thirds of companies have implemented some task-based automation, which is the fairly simple automation of a single process within one business unit.
 For example, creating a service ticket, automatic credit approval, or automated email promotions.

 According to Matt McLarty, global field CTO and VP of the digital transformation office at Mulesoft, the task-based automations used at many companies today aren’t reusable, scalable, or sustainable enough to deliver the value that’s so important right now.
 That’s because they lack the context and sophistication that businesses need to truly transform their business and serve customers better.

 “A lot of the RPA solutions are very much focused on recording how a process works and automating it,” McLarty said.
 “But if there’s an exception in that process, as there often is, all you’ve done is delay solving the problem by putting a bot between me and the person who will actually resolve my issue.”